go-ozzo/ozzo-validation/README.md

 * `Skip`: this is a special rule used to indicate that all rules following it should be skipped (including the nested ones).
 * `MultipleOf`: checks if the value is a multiple of the specified range.
 * `Each(rules ...Rule)`: checks the elements within an iterable (map/slice/array) with other rules.
+* `When(condition, rules ...Rule)`: validates with the specified rules only when the condition is true.

 The `is` sub-package provides a list of commonly used string validation rules that can be used to check if the format of a value satisfies certain requirements.
 Note that these rules only handle strings and byte slices and if a string